MikeHopley/ftl-ships-strategy/index.md

 ## Stealth A

-Plan your jumps carefully, to avoid being forced into asteroid fields and suns.
+Plan your jumps carefully, to avoid being forced into asteroid fields.
+Suns and pulsars are also bad, since they have a higher chance of enemies with drones.
 Look for flexible routes, so you can skip these hazards without losing beacons.
-Asteroid fields are not as deadly as you might think, however, because the asteroid frequency is based on your shields system level.
+Consider avoiding nebulas too, as they often contain auto-assaults (with drones).

 Time your volley precisely.
 It's often best to wait a moment before firing the Dual Lasers, so that the Mini Beam damages engines to increase the chance of the second laser hitting.
 When possible, start firing the Dual Lasers before cloaking.
 The Mini Beam can hit four rooms on many ships.